machulav/ec2-github-runner/README.md

-# (In Progress) aws-github-runner action for GitHub Actions
+# (In Progress) "aws-github-runner" action for GitHub Actions

 Create an on-demand AWS EC2 instance and register it as a self-hosted runner for your GitHub repository.